On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

-By Theorem \ref{t:monotonicityformula}, if $T$ is an area minimizing current on $\RR^{m+n}$ with $\partial T=Q\a{V}$, then we have the classical monotonicity formula without error terms.
-Indeed, in the formulas of Theorem \ref{t:monotonicityformula} we have $\mathbf{A}_{V}=0$ and $\mathbf{A}_{\Sigma}=0.$ Alternatively, if we consider $T$ as a varifold and reflect through $V$ we obtain a stationary varifold, which has twice the mass at every ball centered at $V$, for which the classical monotonicity formula for stationary varifolds holds.
+By Theorem \ref{t:monotonicityformula}, the classical monotonicity formula holds without error terms for any area minimizing current $T$ on $\RR^{m+n}$ with $\partial T=Q\a{V}$.
+Indeed, in the formulas of Theorem \ref{t:monotonicityformula} we have $\mathbf{A}_{V}=\mathbf{A}_{\Sigma}=0.$ Alternatively, if we consider $T$ as a varifold and reflect through $V$ we obtain a stationary varifold, which has twice the mass at every ball centered at $V$, for which the classical monotonicity formula for stationary varifolds holds.
 Moreover we also have, as usual, that if $p \in V$ and

 for all $r \leq r_0$, then $T$ is a cone at $p$.